THE JON SHAW FOUNDATION

 Jon was friends with everyone, he took people at face value, he didn’t care about differences, he didn’t judge, he enjoyed everyone for who they were.
 He was full of life, happy, people often referred to him as Smiler, because he was never angry or fed up, and he was always upbeat, he was a champion for those he felt were being treated unfairly, he hated injustice.

-Despite the diagnosis Jon was determined to follow his dream of being an engineer, and although he couldn’t join the Royal Navy as he had wanted, through hard work and determination he secured an Engineering Management Apprenticeship within the civil service and a year ago moved to Bristol to start his new independent life.
+Despite the diagnosis Jon was determined to follow his dream of being an engineer, and although he couldn’t join the Royal Navy as he had wanted, through hard work and determination he secured an Engineering Management Apprenticeship within the civil service and moved to Bristol to start his new independent life in September 2018.
 He had successfully completed phase one of his apprenticeship at college and was really excited about moving on to a fabulous career.

 On 16 June 2019 (father’s day) I found him unresponsive in bed, he had died in his sleep, taken from us all in the cruellest of ways with no warning; by Sudden and Unexpected Death in Epilepsy (SUDEP).
 His seizures were being managed by medication and he had attended specialist clinics on a regular basis, our family knew nothing of a risk of death through epilepsy and yet we have since found out that at least 600 people with epilepsy fall victim to SUDEP every year.

 He gave so much to so many people and he was taken just as his future was looking great and he had so much left to do.
 He lived his short life well, it was filled with everything he wanted to do, friends, laughs and love.